vega/vega/docs/docs/transforms/flatten.md

 The **flatten** transform maps array-valued _fields_ to a set of individual data objects, one per array entry.
 This transform generates a new data stream in which each data object consists of an extracted array value as well as all the original fields of the corresponding input data object.

+**Note:** The `flatten` transform only works with the array of arrays type of data structures.
+If your sub-objects are a set of fields known at the design time, you may need to use [fold](../fold) transform instead.

 ## Transform Parameters

 | Property            | Type                            | Description   |